-SPECIALIZED PRODUCTS/MARKETING
+§5 SPECIALIZED PRODUCTS/MARKETING

-NO LAPSE PROVISIONS
+A. NO LAPSE PROVISIONS

 There are at least two basic types of no lapse guarantee premium provisions.
 The traditional cumulative no lapse provision defines a period of time during which payment of premiums in excess of an accumulation of the specified no lapse guarantee premium will continue the policy in force when it normally would lapse.
 Another type is the shadow account.
 This type defines a reference amount equal to an accumulation of premiums at specified minimum interest rates and specified maximum expenses and/or costs of insurance.
 The interest rates, expenses and costs used for the shadow account may be different than those specified in the policy for purposes of calculating the policy value.
 Whenever the monthly deduction cannot be paid by the policy value, the shadow account reference amount is checked.
 If the reference amount is above zero, the policy remains in force.
 The no lapse premiums may be measured either cumulatively or on a periodic basis.
 When measured cumulatively the owner is permitted to pour-in additional premiums to "catch up" to the minimum no lapse requirement.
 Under this method the no lapse requirement and the no lapse test are applied only at the time of lapse.
-When measured on a periodic basis, the company requires that the no lapse be fully funded on a continual basis, and that the premiums paid to date must meet the minimum no lapse requirement at specific intervals (such as monthly).
+When basis, and that the premiums paid to date must meet the minimum no lapse requirement at specific intervals (such as monthly).

-GENERAL FORM REQUIREMENTS
+(1) GENERAL FORM REQUIREMENTS